stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-And we rename the existing bind() method to bindVertexBuffer() to differentiate the commands.
+And we rename the existing method to `bindVertexBuffer()` to differentiate the commands.
 We also get around to renaming the class to `VulkanBuffer` since it is not really just for vertex data.

-Finally we encapsulate the drawing command:
+Finally we add a helper for the drawing command:

 ```java
 public interface DrawCommand extends Command {